Hong5489/Custom-CTFd-Engine/README.md

 - Arrange challenges by difficulty
 - Discord bot announce challenges
 - Netcat container for multiple challenges
+- Share writeup with other players
+- Like challenge feature

 First run this:
 ```